The Truth About German Food: 24 Must-Know Facts and Useful Tips for Your Trip

 Here are a few dishes you absolutely must try when visiting Germany to enjoy your experience to the fullest.
 Pun intended.

-I recommend grabbing something to eat before reading further because if you you aren't hungry now, believe me, you'll soon start craving something.
+I recommend grabbing something to eat before reading further because if you aren't hungry now, believe me, you'll soon start craving something.

 Sausages are available on almost every corner in Germany